Our home is our sanctuary (hopefully!). It’s where we raise our children and grow love.

 Outdoor Products For A Non-Toxic Lawn And Garden

-This guide to a healthy home would not be complete if I didn’t include information for outdoor products.
+This guide to a healthy home would not be complete if I didn’t include information on outdoor products.

-Many of the products commonly used for lawn and gardens have very serious health concerns associated with them!
+Many of the products commonly used for lawns and gardens have very serious health concerns associated with them!

 In fact, Monsanto (the maker of the weedkiller, Roundup) is facing thousands of lawsuits from people who believe that this product caused their cancer.

 Thankfully, there are natural alternatives that work just as well without serious health threats.

 If you’re looking for yard and garden solutions to weeds or pests, read on my friend!

 If you spray chemicals on your lawn or garden for weeds please know that doing so is a threat to your health and those around you.